top of page

 Waiting for the 3:10 train to Yuma

-(1&2) Evans agreed to escort and guard Ware for $200 in hopes of saving his struggling ranch.
-They arrive in the town of Contention City and wait in a hotel room.
-(3-5) Wade’s gang arrives with hopes to spring Ben, as the 3:10 train rolls into town.
+(1&2) Evans agrees to guard and escort Wade for $200 in hopes of saving his struggling ranch.
+They arrive in Contention City and wait for the train in a hotel room.
+(3-5) Wade’s gang arrives, hoping to spring Wade, as the 3:10 train rolls into town.

 SPECS: